LyzandeR/D2DF/README.md

 * safe_ifelse - Like regular `ifelse` with the difference that this maintains the class (e.g. can be used with dates).

 * switchv - A vectorised version of `switch` using `vapply`.

+* package_downloads - A function which shows the downloads of specified packages in a nicely formatted table.